HomeBlogContractingBasement Moisture Control: A BC Homeowner's Guide

 How can I tell if my basement has a moisture problem?

 Look for tell-tale signs like a musty smell, damp spots or water stains on walls and floors, peeling paint, or a white, chalky substance on the concrete called efflorescence.
 Condensation on windows or pipes is also a clear indicator of high humidity.
+For related information, read Basement Waterproofing in Vancouver: Why West Side and.

 Is it better to waterproof a basement from the inside or outside?